 Beth Cronin has been a shareholder in the firm since March 2008 and served for many years as a co-leader of the Commercial Litigation Practice Group.
-Her practice focuses on litigation involving commercial real estate title and leasing, title insurance, and banking, and includes an emphasis on federal court practice and procedure.
+Her practice focuses on litigation involving commercial real estate title and leasing, title insurance, and banking and other financial services.
 In addition, she is an Adjunct Professor at Stetson University College of Law, where she teaches a course in contracts for the Masters of Jurisprudence program.

 - Defended national bank in action brought by SEC receiver seeking more than $180 million in damages based on investment fraud perpetrated by bank’s customer.
 Prevailed on summary judgment on all claims, and successfully defended receiver’s appeal to the United States Court of Appeals for the Eleventh Circuit.